 This section focuses on some of the more common types of blood cancers and blood disorders.
 It will give you a better understanding of your situation and hopefully answer some of your most important questions including:

-If you already know that you need a stem cell transplant our understanding a stem cell transplant section will tell you everything you need to know about the process.
+If you already know that you need a stem cell transplant our Understanding Stem Cell Transplants section will tell you everything you need to know about the process.
 There’s also a handy video that explains how we find stem cell donors.

 ‘Looking back, I had loads of symptoms but made excuses for them.
 I put my tiredness down to long shifts at work and being busy – and in reality, I had acute myeloid leukaemia (AML).’